 How do you make you feel?

-Does your volume, tone, pace and pitch work for you in a way that will help or hinder your audience to feel the way you want them to feel?
+How does your public speaking voice help or hinder your audience to feel the way you want them to feel?

 Image: Courtesy of flickr.com